 Veteran discounts

 Many internet providers also provide special internet offers for veterans.
 If you or your spouse served in the military, you may be eligible for discounts on your connection.
-Here are a few internet deals offered to veterans (and Active Duty Military) by popular providers:
+Here are a few internet deals offered to veterans and active duty military personnel by popular providers:

 As you’re shopping for an internet plan, check with your provider to learn more about plan availability and veteran discounts.